 Three airports Akron-Canton Regional Airport in the County, Akron-Fulton International Airport in the City, and Cleveland Hopkins International Airport in the City of Cleveland, serve the air travel needs of the region.
 The Akron-Canton Regional Airport underwent a \$60 million, five-year capital improvement program launched in 2001.
 In March 2010, a \$110 million capital expansion project was announced with \$16.1 million from the FAA that will add many improvements including runway extensions, an expanded baggage claim wing, improved entrances, new and improved gate concourses, additional parking, a new food court, and free wireless internet access.
-CAK broke attendance records in 9 out of 12 months in 2010, with total passengers up by more than 8%, approximately 118,000 passengers, compared to 2009.
-This is an all-time passenger record.
+In 2011, CAK broke attendance records in 9 out of 11 months, reaching a total of 1,564,000 annual passengers, exceeding their previous record.